 An Idolatrous Conundrum!

 Psalm 115 is probably the most poetically profound condemnation of idolatry found in Scripture.
-In an epic biblical smackdown, the psalmist describes idols as useless and those who make them and trust them as being just as ridiculous (Psalm 115:4-8).
+In an epic biblical smackdown, the psalmist describes idols as useless and those who make them and trust them as ridiculous (Psalm 115:4-8).
 In other words, idolators become eerily like their idols.
 They make the idols and become like their own creation.
 They trust in idols and become like the demonic idols they trust.
-This begs the question: Are self-idolators worshipping themselves?
+But, of course, this begs the question: Are self-idolators worshipping themselves?
 Or, have they just worshipped another idol for so long they have become like the ungodly object of their affection?
 Either way, it would be wise for us all to recognize the signs of self-idolatry and remove any hint of it that might be in our hearts.

 Idolators become eerily like their idols.
 They make the idols and become like their own creation.